dimitra-maoutsa/DeterministicParticleFlowControl/README.md

 ## Cite us:<a id="citeus"></a>

-The method is introduced in this paper [paper](https://arxiv.org/abs/2112.05735).
+The method is introduced in this [paper](https://arxiv.org/abs/2112.05735).
 To cite it:

 ```